Updated June 1, 2023

 1. Tensors: Tensors are the Multi-Dimensional array similar to the Numpy array, and Tensors are available in Torch as a torch.
 IntTensor, torch.FloatTensor, torch.CharTen etc.

-2. Variable: A variable is basically a wrapper around tensors to hold the gradient.
-The variable is available under torch.autograd as a torch.autograd.Variable.
+2. Variable: A variable is a wrapper around tensors to hold the gradient.
+The variable is available under torch.autographed as a torch.autograd.Variable.

-3. Parameters: Parameters are basically a wrapper around the variable.
-It is used when we want tensor as a parameter of some module which is not possible using a variable as it is not a parameter or Tensors it does not have a gradient, so we can use parameters under the torch.nn as a torch.nn.Parameter.
+3. Parameters: Parameters are a wrapper around the variable.
+It is used when we want a tensor as a parameter of some module which is not possible using a variable as it is not a parameter, or Tensors it does not have a gradient so that we can use parameters under the torch.nn as a torch.nn.Parameter.

-4. Functions: Functions performs the transform operations, and they do not have a memory to store any state.
-Like log functions will give output as log value, and linear layer can not function as it stores weight and biases value.
+4. Functions: Functions perform the transform operations and do not have a memory to store any state.
+Log functions will give output as log value, and linear layer can not function as it stores weight and biases value.
 Examples of functions are torch.log, torch.sum, etc., and functions are implemented under the torch.nn.functional.

-5. Modules: Module used as under Torch as a torch.nn.Module is the base class for all neural networks.
+5. Modules: Module used under Torch as a torch.nn.Module is the base class for all neural networks.
 A module can contain other modules, parameters, and functions.
 It can store state and learnable weights.
-Module are types of transformation which can be implemented as torch.nn.Conv2d, torch.nn.Linear etc.
+Modules are types of transformation that can be implemented as torch.nn.Conv2d, torch.nn.Linear etc.